-Promoting your podcast.
+5 Important tips for promoting your podcast.
 Podcasts are a brilliant way to get your service or product out there and build up your client base.
-Let’s face it: trawling through your website’s about page isn’t everyone’s cup of tea, so why not spice things up with a podcast?
 Take a look at our top tips for getting it right.

 Host or guest?